thi-truong/thi-truong.github.io/_pages/about.md

 # Teaching

 My teaching philosophy focuses on generating authentic connections with the practice of science and scientific thinking.
-I create opportunities for students to practice "seeing" and recognizing patterns, and emphasize documenting observations.
-In addition, creating accessibility and universal design when I create teaching materials.
-I also emphasize geology as a historical science, the social aspect of scientific communities, and the role of consensus.
+For laboratory settings, I create opportunities for students to practice "seeing" and recognizing patterns, while being sensitive to disability and strategies to incorporate universal design.
+While teaching concepts, I emphasize geology as a historical science, the social aspect of scientific communities, and the role of consensus.
 I am also interested in the origin of geoscience misconceptions (especially about plate tectonics and Earth's interior), and ways to address and disrupt their persistence.
 Learn about some of my [contributions to social justice and education](https://thi-truong.github.io/contributions/).

 # Questions I'm thinking about